zavocc/debdroid/README.md

 debdroid purge
 ```

-Keep in mind that if you do `termux-reset` then your Debian container will not be deleted, although the next time you do that will do a dependency install if possible
+Keep in mind that if you do `termux-reset` then your Debian container will not be deleted.

 # Updating Debian Containers
 Sometimes, an update can be useful like newer bugfixes.
 To do that, a simple `debdroid reconfigure` will do the trick, but this also refreshes your Debian system